circuitsim/electronic-circuit-simulation/Transient Analysis.md

 v(t+\Delta t)=v(t)+\frac{\Delta t}{2C}(i(t)+i(t+\Delta t))
 $$

-However, this problem can be overcome by replacing the capacitor with a ‘companion model’, as shown in Figure 3.2 .
+However, this problem can be overcome by replacing the capacitor with a *companion model*, as shown in below.
 The colouring is kept the same as the equation above, to show the connection between the two.

 ![Capacitor - Thevenin Model](./imgs/Capacitor - Thevenin companion model.png)